dartmouth-cs98/19w-quantweb/README.md

 ````
 yarn start
 ````
-* If yarn is not insalled, use homebrew to install it.
+* If yarn is not installed, use HomeBrew to install it.
 * If node-sass is corrupted, use rebuild node-sass

 ## Authors